AKAZhiyu/fullstackopen-2024/part0/p0_6_new_note_diagram.md

     server-->>browser: Responds with status code 201 created deactivate server
-    Note right of browser: The browser stays on the same page, and it sends no further HTTP requests Note over browser: The browser execute onsubmit event listener to render the new nodes locally
+    Note right of browser: The browser stays on the same page, and it sends no further HTTP requests Note over browser: The browser execute onsubmit event listener to render the new notes locally
 ```